MicrosoftDocs/win32/desktop-src/SecCrypto/alternate-code-for-encoding-an-enveloped-message.md

 ---
-Description: 'The following example demonstrates an alternate process of encoding a signed message, using that signed message as the inner content for an enveloped message.
-In preparation for decoding, the inner content is tested to determine its inner-content type.' ms.assetid: 'ba174e3c-bc2f-48bd-a1bf-fec491dc0ce3'
+Description: The following example demonstrates an alternate process of encoding a signed message, using that signed message as the inner content for an enveloped message.
+In preparation for decoding, the inner content is tested to determine its inner-content type. ms.assetid: ba174e3c-bc2f-48bd-a1bf-fec491dc0ce3
-title: Alternate Code for Encoding an Enveloped Message
+title: Alternate Code for Encoding an Enveloped Message ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Alternate Code for Encoding an Enveloped Message